-Colorado can be a tempting destination for welders for a number of reasons.
+Colorado can be a tempting destination for any up and coming professionals for a number of reasons.
 Communities are booming, and the growing economy is demanding skilled labor for both construction and industrial activities.
 It is easy to see then why learning how to get a welding certification to become a professional in any field from TIG welding to spot welding and more in Colorado could be very enticing.
-We have the information on welding jobs, educational opportunities in the state; and salary rages for welders in the Denver metro area.
+We have the information on welding jobs, educational opportunities in the state, and salary rages for welders in the Denver metro area.

-In a word, no. But it’s not quite that simple.
+In a word, not necessarily.
+But it’s not quite that simple.
 There are so many types of welding, and so many different types of jobs that require welding, that offering licensure would be overwhelming for the Colorado state bureaucracy.
-Instead, employers are left to use their own standards in hiring.
-Although it is possible to get a job as a welder straight out of high school, most employers will require previous work experience, which may include professional training and/or certification.
+Instead, employers are left to use their own standards in hiring for welding jobs.
+Although it is possible to get a job as a welder straight out of high school, most employers will require previous work experience, which may include professional training and/or certifications.

 What Types of Certification Do Colorado Employers Look for in Welders?

-If you want welding certification that will impress employers in Colorado, you will want to seriously consider AWS and ASME certifications.
-AWS stands for the American Welding Society, and earning a certification from that trade organization can help you find better employment and earn more money as a welder.
+If you want welding certification that will impress employers in Colorado, you will want to seriously consider ASME and AWS welding certifications.
+AWS stands for the American Welding Society, and earning a certification from this trade organization can help you find better employment and earn more money in a welding job.
 Likewise, the American Society of Mechanical Engineers offers welding certification.
 They also offer online courses for practical welding techniques and applications such as arc welding, TIG welding, spot welding and more.

 How Long Is Welding School in Colorado?